HallemLab/FIJI_Scripts/README.md

 ## Thermotaxis Image Import Scripts
 Assumes a camera configuration where the two cameras tile the width of a thermotaxis plate.
 Also assumes data were collected using dark field illumination.
+Two versions are included: one written in the ImageJ Macro language, and one written using Python that is generally equivalent.
+The .ijm version is the primary version.